Stelco jumps in trading debut as it goes it alone

 The timing of the U.S. Steel deal was unfortunate, made shortly before the global financial crisis sent steel prices plunging.
 As part of its agreement with the Canadian government to purchase the assets, the U.S. company vowed to maintain certain levels of employment and production at the renamed U.S. Steel Canada Inc. -- commitments that were broken once the financial crisis hit.

-Already tense labor relations deteriorated further under U.S. Steel, with three separate lockouts at the Canadian operations in Hamilton and Nanticoke, Ont.
+Already tense labor relations deteriorated further under U.S. Steel, with three separate lockouts at the Canadian operations in Hamilton and Nanticoke, Ontario.
 The company permanently shut down its blast furnace in Hamilton in 2013.

-In 2014, the former Stelco was granted protection from its creditors once again, citing an aggregate operating loss of $2.4-billion since December 2009 and $1-billion in pension liabilities.
+In 2014, the former Stelco was granted protection from its creditors once again, citing an aggregate operating loss of $2.4 billion since December 2009 and $1 billion in pension liabilities.

 "Operational changes, cost reduction initiatives and streamlining of operations cannot on their own make it competitive in the current environment," Michael McQuade, president and general manager of U.S. Steel Canada, said at the time.